This site was developed by Mark Harris of London, Ontario. I am a Professional Geoscientist and have been promoting our waterfalls online since 1999

 .
 The first web site, "Waterfalls of Southern Ontario", went live in 1999.
 Waterfallsofontario.com was registered in 2011

 Unlike other waterfall web sites, this site does not knowingly provide photos or directions to waterfalls located on private property.
-Most people known that it would be irresponsible to guide people to places that they aren't allowed to visit.
+Most people learn that it is irresponsible to guide people to places that they aren't allowed to visit.

 If you see a waterfall that should not be included here due to private property

-, please send an email to mark at waterfallsofontario.com It is against this site's policy to publish directions to private property.
+, please send an email to mark at waterfallsofontario.com It is against this project's policy to publish directions that require trespassing.